-As M&A activity increases in 2014, so will the need for acquisition financing.
-It is important to review the fundamentals of U.S. acquisition financing using secured loans and monitor trends in this regularly changing area of loan financing.
+While "uncertainty" will be a key word for 2017, deal-making should be high, particularly in industries less impacted by political uncertainty.
+The need for acquisition financing will continue to be strong.
+It is important to review the fundamentals of U.S. acquisition financing using secured loans and monitor trends in this regularly changing area of financing.